mxc42/starter_indicator_docs/remote.md

 ## Power On

-When powering on a remote, the indicators should flash.
+When powering on a remote, the indicators will pulse on for one second.
+By default, this pulse is red.
 This informs you the device is on and has power.
-If the battery is low, a blue flash will follow the initial boot flash.
-Afterwards, the remote will display the current state of the transmitter.
-By default, this flash is red.
+If the battery is low, the indicator LED will flash blue twice during the pulse.
+After the pulse, the remote will display the current state of the transmitter.

-If the remote flashes green on startup, it is currently configured as a secondary remote.
+If the remote pulses green on startup, it is currently configured as a secondary remote.
 This is defined in [Multiple Remotes](/starter_indicator_docs/configuration)